ofeksadlo/lichess-cheat/README.md

 ![Showcase](https://raw.githubusercontent.com/ofeksadlo/lichess-cheat/master/showcase(2).gif)

 # What it does
-Creates a new board window which shows you the best next move.
-For you and your opponent.
+Highlight above the board the best next move for you.

 # How it works?
 The program will wait for the opponent turn depend on the clients chosen color.</br>